 Current Research Assistants

 More than 40 PhD, MA, and undergraduate students from the Korbel School of International Studies and other schools within the University of Denver currently work at the Sié Center as research assistants, many of them Sié Fellows.
 Students conduct meaningful research, have opportunities for publication, and participate in Sié Center events as valued members of our community.
 Read more about our current research assistant cohort here.

 Student Research Opportunities

-There are currently four openings for student research assistants at the Sié Center.
+There are not currently any openings for student research assistants at the Sié Center.
 To be notified of future openings, please contact email@example.com.
 In general, applicants must be proficient in MS Word and MS Excel, have exceptional internet research skills, and be comfortable learning and using new technology.
 Applicants should be able to work independently, but also enjoy working in an office environment with others.
-Other specific requirements may apply; please view the openings for further details and instructions on how to apply.